TheCandidStartup/TheCandidStartup.github.io/_drafts/rewriting-history.md

 * [Making Spreadsheet Snapshots work with Insert and Delete]({% link _posts/2023-06-05-spreadsheet-insert-delete.md %}) - I rewrote a couple of paragraphs after I came up with a better approach.
 Added a comment to explain what I'd done.
 * [Unique Ids]({% link _posts/2023-09-24-unique-ids.md %}) - Got great feedback on this post and addressed the points raised as comments.

 There's one post that I updated before I realized I could use comments to track changes.
-In this case, I added a Revisions section at the end listing the changes.
+In this case, I added a Revisions section at the end, listing the changes.
 * [Serverless or Not?]({% link _posts/2022-12-05-serverless-or-not.md %}) - Added new rows to tables of serverless services after new services announced at AWS Re:Invent.

 # Legal Jeopardy